navneetkash/navneetkash/README.md

 Gist about me :-

-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on Appian
 - 🌱 I’m currently learning Machine learning
 - 👯 I’m looking to collaborate on Data science and Cyber security
 - 💬 Ask me about .........???????